mvolkmann/blog/src/swift-ui.md

 - `TupleView`

 Here is an example of using combiner and component views.
-Note how these can be assigned to a variable that is later referenced to render them.
+Note how views can be defined in computed properties that are later referenced to render them.
+The type of these computed properties can be a specific combiner view type or the generic `some View`.
-They can also be placed in a new struct from which instances are created to render them.
+Custom views can also be defined in a new struct that inherits from `View` Instances of these structs are created to render them.

 ```swift
 // This defines a custom View that is used below.